Parhae: Culture

+Sloane and Dieter Kuhn caution against assigning ethnicity to Parhae using architectural features as proof.
+Kuhn states that architectural types are not a reliable indicator of identity and points out that the Khitan Liao dynasty's architecture is completely based on Tang and Parhae precedents, with no distinctive "Khitan" elements.
+Architectural styles can be limited based on the environment, techniques and materials available.
+Certain structures such as pit dwellings could have been preferred in Parhae as a practical solution to low temperatures and to protect against the wind, rather than because of the occupants' ethnicity.
+Some Russian scholars believe that no materials exist that can confirm Parhae's exact ethnic makeup.

 A record of the journey of Hong Hao (1088–1155) in Jin territory describes the Parhae people as primarily martial and not adherent to Confucian norms.
 Parhae women were described as "fiercely jealous" and prevented the men from deviating from martial fidelity.
 Parhae men were described as "full of cunning, surpassing other nations in courage, such that there exists a saying 'Three Bohai are a match for a tiger.'"
 Some Parhae people practiced Buddhism.
 However Parhae cultural markers evidently did not deviate to the point of preventing assimilation into neighboring societies.
 There was widespread usage of "Chinese" style surnames in Parhae and no distinct cultural marker prevented them from integrating into Chinese literati society.
 There is no evidence of any friction in this process.
 Other cultural markers such as martial traditions may have also facilitated the adoption of Mongol, Tatar, and Jurchen backgrounds.